HolgerPeters/blog/_drafts/bootstrap_bayes.md

 # Frequentist Approaches

+I divided this section into three parts

+1. first we apply a common-sense approach to the problem
+2. then, we see that our first approach is in fact the solution of the maximum-likelihood approach
+3. we apply the bootstrap method to get more than just the maximum-likelihood estimate of the immunization rate.

-## Naïve Frequentist Treatment
+## Common-sense (naïve) Treatment

-A very simple approach to this problem is to just count the number of immunized and the number of people screened. for the above list, we have 34 immunized people of a total of 40 people, which leads to an immunization probability of $$0.85$$.
+A very simple approach to this problem is to just count the number of immunized and the number of people screened. for the above list, we have $$k = 34$$ immunized people of a total of $$ N = 40 $$ people, which leads to an immunization probability of $$0.85$$.

 If the researcher had only screened the first 20 people, the result would have looked a bit different, $$0.95$$.
 If we